erkkah/timogrios/README.md

 At least you should update `CFBundleIdentifier`, `CFBundleName` and `CFBundleDisplayName`.

-> Pick a unique Bundle ID (`CFBundleIdentifier`) in reverse domain style, like `com.example.myapp`, but obviously not that.
+> Pick a unique Bundle ID (`CFBundleIdentifier`) in reverse domain style, like `com.example.myapp`, but obviously not exactly that.

-**Now** you are all set to make a test build for the Simulator.
+**Now** you are all set to make another test build for the Simulator.

 If you have any iDevice connected, disconnect it and run `./launch.sh`.

-This should open a Simulator unless already running, build and launch the app.
+This should open a Simulator unless already running, build and launch the app with the configured display name.

-TIGR uses OpenGL with some basic shaders, which will probably be software rendered on your simulator, making the app run slowly.
+> NOTE: TIGR uses OpenGL with some basic shaders, which will probably be software rendered on your simulator, making the app run slowly.
     *You will need to run on device to do any serious development work.*

-### Running on device
+### Run on device :iphone:

 To be able to run on device, you need: